gianfrancolombardo/saltomvc/README.md

 # SaltoMVC

-[SaltoMVC](https://github.com/gianfrancolombardo/saltomvc) is a file generator for entities MVC
+[SaltoMVC](https://github.com/gianfrancolombardo/saltomvc) is a file generator for entities MVC for app CRUD

 ## About